xianchaoxiu/DSCOFS/README.md

 This project is implemented in MATLAB.
 * Place the testing datasets in the data folder.
-* Execute demo.m directly to reproduce the experimental results.
+* Directly run demo.m to reproduce experimental results.

+### equirement
+STOP is a toolbox for solving optimization problems with orthogonality constraints, which can be downloaded from https://lsec.cc.ac.cn/~liuxin/code.html.

 ### Citation